CBRT-DT

-CBRT-DT (channel 9) is a CBC Television station in Calgary, Alberta, Canada.
-The station's studios are located in the Cambrian Wellness Centre, in the University Heights neighbourhood, and its transmitter is located near Old Banff Coach Road/Highway 563 and 85 Street on the city's southwest side.
+CBRT-DT (channel 9, cable channel 6) is a CBC Television station in Calgary, Alberta, Canada.
+The station's studios are located in the Cambrian Wellness Centre, in the Parkdale neighbourhood, and its transmitter is located near Old Banff Coach Road/Highway 563 and 85 Street on the city's southwest side.

 History

 CBRT first signed on the air at 6 p.m. on September 1, 1975.
 Before then, CBC programming had aired on private affiliate CFAC-TV (channel 2, now CICT), making Calgary the largest market in Canada without a CBC owned-and-operated station of its own.
 The station initially branded as "CBC 9" or "CBC Calgary", later branding as "CBRT", then returning to "CBC 9" by 1982.
 CBRT was one of the first, if not the first, to use the network/channel number branding in North America that has become commonplace in the United States since the mid-1990s.

 Up until 2008, CBRT's Calgary studios were used by the 24-hour news channel CBC Newsworld as a production centre for programs including Newsworld Today, Your Call, and a Newsworld edition of Canada Now.

 In January 2016, the CBC announced that its Calgary operations would move from their long-time home on Westmount Boulevard to a new, smaller facility at the Cambrian Wellness Centre near Foothills Hospital.
 The CBC cited the age of the facility, and its opinion that it was too large for its current operation, as justification for the re-location.
 The move was completed in October 2017.